noodlewerk/NWPusher/README.md

 About
 -----
-Testing push notifications for your iOS app can be a pain.
+Testing push notifications for your iOS or Mac app can be a pain.
 You might consider setting up your own server or use one of the many push webservices online.
 Either way it's a lot of work to get all these systems connected properly.
+When it is all working properly, push notifications come in fast (< 1 sec) and reliably.
+However when nothing comes in, it can be very hard to find out why.

-Enter *Pusher*, a Mac and iPhone app for sending push notifications *directly* to the *Apple Push Notification Service*.
+That's why I made *Pusher*.
+It is a Mac and iPhone app for sending push notifications *directly* to the *Apple Push Notification Service*.
 No need to set up a server or create an account online.
 You only need the SSL certificate and a device token to start pushing directly from your Mac, or even from an iPhone!
+Pusher has detailed error reporting and logs, which are very helpful with verifying your setup.

-Pusher comes with a small framework for both OS X and iOS, that provides various tools for sending notifications programmatically.
+Pusher comes with a small framework for both OS X and iOS.
+It provides various tools for sending notifications programmatically.
 On OS X it can use the keychain to retrieve push certificates and keys.
 Pusher can also be used without keychain, using a PKCS #12 file.
+If you want to get a better understanding of how push notifications work, then this framework is a good place to start and play around.

 Features